ajpwalser/ajpwalser.github.io/README.md

 ## Source

-The following directories and their contents are &copy; Adam Walser unless otherwise stated.
-You may not reuse anything therein without my permission:
+Except where otherwise noted, the following directories and their contents are licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 _drafts/